 It is not possible to design a B.t. toxin to be genetically engineered into corn that would only kill crop-damaging pests while remaining harmless to all other insects.

 “It’s like AIDS,” says Michael McNeill — an agronomist who received his Ph.D. in quantitative genetics and plant pathology from Iowa State University in 1969 and has been a crop consultant since 1983.
 He was among three experts invited by county officials to testify at the August 10, 2011 meeting of the Cropland Policy Advisory Group (CPAG).
 Read his summary here.

 Reduced effectiveness and increased use of pesticides

-Just as some populations of mosquitoes developed resistance to the now-banned Monsanto pesticide DDT, insects are already becoming resistant to crops that have been genetically modified by Monsanto to produce their own insecticides.
-The most recent example is the corn rootworm beetle, as recently cited in a study by Aaron J. Gassman, and also reported by several midwest universities.
+Just as some populations of mosquitoes developed resistance to the now-banned Monsanto insecticide DDT, insects are quickly becoming resistant to crops that have been genetically modified by Monsanto to produce their own insecticides.

 The same is true of herbicides: genetically modified canola (engineered to withstand Round-Up) is now spreading as an uncontrollable, invasive weed in California.

 And it’s not just the crops that are spreading.
 More and more varieties of “superweeds” are becoming increasingly resistant to any known weedkillers, while driving up the cost of food in direct proportion.